Chimera-tools/ChimPipe/docs/source/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 `BAM`_ file containing the reads mapped in the genome, transcriptome and *de novo* transcriptome with the `GEMtools RNA-seq pipeline`_.

-Many next-generation sequencing analysis tools work with this format, so it can be used to do very different analyses such as gene and transcript quantification or differential gene expression analysis.
+This is the standard format for next-generation sequencing, meaning that most analysis tools work with this format.
+The bam file produced can therefore be used to do other downstream analyses such as gene and transcript quantification or differential gene expression analysis.

 .. _BAM: http://samtools.github.io/hts-specs/SAMv1.pdf
 .. _GEMtools RNA-seq pipeline: http://gemtools.github.io/